wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 In the configuration above:

-* Tenant stands for partner's client.
-The partner has 2 clients.
-* The traffic targeting `tenant1.com` and `tenant1-1.com` will be associated with the client `11111111-1111-1111-1111-111111111111`.
+* Tenants and applications are configured with the different directives.
-* The traffic targeting `tenant2.com` will be associated with the client `22222222-2222-2222-2222-222222222222`.
-* The first client also has 3 applications, specified via the [`wallarm_application`](../admin-en/configure-parameters-en.md#wallarm_application) directive:
-    * `tenant1.com/login` – `wallarm_application 21`
-    * `tenant1.com/users` – `wallarm_application 22`
-    * `tenant1-1.com` – `wallarm_application 23`

-    The traffic targeting these 3 paths will be associated with the corresponding application; the remaining will be the generic traffic of the first client.
+* Relations between the tenants and applications are defined via configuration structure and clearly visible in it.

-## Step 2: Test Wallarm multi-tenant node operation
+## Step 4: Test Wallarm multi-tenant node operation

 --8<-- "../include/waf/installation/test-waf-operation.md"